Good Day Clients & Partners,

 MAURITIUS

-- Berthing delays of up to 0 – 4 days experienced at Port Louis due to adverse weather conditions and operational challenges in the terminal.
+- Berthing delays of up 1 – 2 days experienced at Port Louis due to adverse weather conditions and operational challenges.

 REUNION